Listen to recordings of a selection of our past keynotes, panels and public conversations below.

-How prevalent is voluntary work in the theatre sector?
+- Theatre Conversation: To pay or not to pay?
+(May 2013): How prevalent is voluntary work in the theatre sector?
 What is the future of the fringe and unfunded work if legislation outlaws voluntary labour?
 Is unpaid work a necessary part of an early career, or exploitation?
 A panel and audience discussion with guests including Anthony Biggs (artistic director of Jermyn Street Theatre) and Paul Fleming (Equity).
-Listen here
+Listen here.

-A panel of performing arts specialists gathered at a symposium held at Birkbeck University to discuss the research’s findings and the reality of the UK’s drama students’ employment prospects.
-Listen here
+- Symposium: Actors and Employability, Birkbeck & Drama UK (July 2013): A panel of performing arts specialists gathered at a symposium held at Birkbeck, University of London to discuss the findings of research conducted by Drama UK, and the reality of the UK’s drama students’ employment prospects.
+Listen here.

-This one-day symposium came at the end of a year’s exploration of desire in theatre at the Birkbeck Centre of Contemporary Performance.
+- Symposium: On Going On: Sustaining Life in Theatre (June 2015): This one-day symposium came at the end of a year’s exploration of desire in theatre at Birkbeck Centre of Contemporary Theatre.
 The intention of the symposium was to extend desire to ideas of support, wellbeing, welfare and overall sustainability of self and others from multiple angles.

 — Keynote dialogue between Alan Read and David Slater